rohgoyal/getting-started/bluemix/1a/README.md

 1. Naviage to **Assemble** tab, click on **More Actions** (three dots overflow menu icon) then click **Generate a default product**.
   ![](/bluemix/1a/images/generate-default-product-1.png)

 2. Accept the default options in the **New Product** dialog box, and click **Create Product**.
 The **Weather Provider API product** is created and published to the Sandbox catalog.
-A message indicating successful product generation is displayed.
+A confirmation notification that product generation and publish was successful appears momentarily.
   ![](/bluemix/1a/images/generate-default-product-2.png)

   ![](/bluemix/1a/images/generate-default-product-3.png)